 Seeing an online psychiatrist or doctor will give you access to mental health treatment in the comfort of your own home.

-Sites like PlushCare operate in all 50 states and offer appointments with a trusted primary care doctor or psychiatrist via telephone or video chat, where you can get a proper evaluation and prescription for medications that may work for you.
+Sites like PlushCare operate in all 50 states and offer appointments with a trusted primary care doctor via telephone or video chat, where you can get a proper evaluation and prescription for medications that may work for you.

 How Does an Online Psychiatrist Work?